Lauterbrunnen , Switzerland

 Viewing Path

-A trail leads up to the base of the falls, where visitors can experience the power of the water up close.
-There’s also a path that allows visitors to walk behind the waterfall, providing a unique perspective and a refreshing experience on a hot day.
+You can travel on a small footpath that leads directly to the base of the falls, where you can feel and hear the energy of the falling water.
+Besides coasting a path that permits travelers to walk in the wake of the water, it offers a unique perspective and a refreshing experience on a sweltering day.

 Trümmelbach Falls